-The Long Island Coastal Bioblitz is hosted by Seatuck Environmental Association, Long Island Sound Study, Peconic Estuary Partnership, South Shore Estuary Reserve, New York Sea Grant and Long Island Invasive Species Management Area.
-One of the goals of the island-wide bioblitz is to better understand the ecological community and biodiversity around Long Island’s vitally important estuaries.
+The Long Island Coastal Bioblitz was hosted by Seatuck Environmental Association, Long Island Sound Study, Peconic Estuary Partnership, South Shore Estuary Reserve, New York Sea Grant and Long Island Invasive Species Management Area.
+One of the goals of the island-wide bioblitz was to better understand the ecological community and biodiversity around Long Island’s vitally important estuaries.

 What is a “bioblitz”?

 A bioblitz is a community science effort to record as many species as possible within a designated location and time period.
 Using the free iNaturalist app, you can record all of your observations from birds to plants!

 Seatuck, LISS, PEP, SSER, and LIISMA have put together the Long Island Coastal Bioblitz to engage the community in exploring all of Long Island’s incredible habitats and the species that inhabit them.

 About the LI Coastal Bioblitz

 The bioblitz took place from June 26th to July 3rd, 2021.
 Participants used the app iNaturalist to log all their observations.
 There were over 60 observers that participated in the bioblitz with over 2,800 observations of over 900 species.
 Some of most observed species included Common Milkweed, Poison Ivy, Great Egret, and Gray Catbird.
 Visit the Long Island Coastal Bioblitz iNaturalist page to see more stats from the event!